openrails/openrails/Source/Documentation/Manual/operation.rst

 also not be held.

 In some railway control systems trains do not get a red at the station starting signal when they have to stop in that station.

-To achieve this, you can select the Experimental Option :ref:`Forced red at station stops <options-forced-red>` to disable this signal behavior.
+In these cases the above option must be disabled.

-Signals at waiting points for player trains will be held at danger until the train has stopped and the waiting point has expired.
-For signals at waiting points for AI trains, see the preceding paragraph.
+For signals at waiting points trains, see the preceding paragraph.

 Speedposts and Speed Limits Set by Signals
 ==========================================